Multiple Imputation Through XGBoost: Framework

 \section{Framework}

 Using XGBoost to impute missing data has attracted growing interest in recent years.
-However, previous work has focused on the prediction accuracy of missing values without sufficient consideration for uncertainty of missing data, which leads to underestimating the variability of imputation.
-To address this problem, we propose using XGBoost with bootstrapping and predictive mean matching (PMM) for multiple imputation.
+However, previous work has focused on the prediction accuracy of missing values without adequately accounting for the uncertainty of missing data, resulting in an underestimation of imputation variability \citep[e.g.,][]{Zhang2019}.
+To address this problem, we propose using XGBoost with subsampling and predictive mean matching (PMM) for MI.

+Our \texttt{R} package \textbf{mixgb} offers settings that allow users to use subsampling with different ratios and choose the type of PMM.
+In this paper, we use \texttt{mixgb} to denote using XGBoost with only PMM, and \texttt{mixgb-sub} to denote using XGBoost with PMM and subsampling.
+Unlike the \texttt{R} package \textbf{mice}, our imputation framework is noniterative.
+However, users can set the number of iterations in our package \textbf{mixgb} to be greater than one.
+In Section \ref{sec:3}, the imputation performance of both \texttt{mixgb} and \texttt{mixgb-sub} was examined using a single iteration, whereas \textbf{mice} was evaluated with five iterations.

-Our framework \texttt{mixgb} works as follows: Given an incomplete $n\times p$ dataset $X$, we first sort our variables by the number of missing values.
-We then conduct an initial imputation for missing values to obtain a complete sorted dataset $Y$.
-We choose to initially impute missing data by randomly drawing from the observed data.
-We let $Y_i^{\text{obs}}$ and $Y_i^{\text{mis}}$ be the observed values and imputed (originally missing) values for the variable $Y_i$.
-We also let $Y_{-i}^{\text{obs}}$ denote the corresponding data in all variables other than $Y_i$ for entries where $Y_i$ was observed and $Y_{-i}^{\text{mis}}$ denote the data for variables other than $Y_i$ for entries where $Y_i$ was originally missing before initial imputation.
+Our framework \texttt{mixgb-sub} works as follows: Given a dataset $Y_{\text{raw}}$ with $p$ incomplete variables, we first sort the variables by the number of missing values in ascending order.
+We then conduct an initial imputation of the missing values to obtain a complete sorted dataset $Y$.
+We let $Y_i^{\text{obs}}$ and $Y_i^{\text{mis}}$ be the observed values and the imputed (originally missing) values for an incomplete variable $Y_i$.
+We also let $Y_{-i}^{\text{obs}}$ denote the corresponding data in all variables other than $Y_i$ for entries where $Y_i$ was observed.
+Similarly, $Y_{-i}^{\text{mis}}$ denotes the data for variables other than $Y_i$ for entries where $Y_i$ was originally missing before the initial imputation.